UMass FAQ For Freshmen & Transfers

 What is a UCard?
 What happens if I lose it?

 If you lose your UCard, you can typically call the number to get a same-day appointment, rather than using their scheduling.
-(Hammy ‘26)
+(Haylin '26) You can also ask your Residential Service Desk (RSD) for your residential area for a temporary UCard.
+Just be sure to give it back after!

 What is my key for?
 What happens if I lose it?

-I got locked out of my room first day of being on campus freshman year (left key in room)…you have to go to the Residential Service Desk / RSD (that’s where you pick up packages) of your residential area, ask for a temporary key, then bring it back later after your real key.
+I got locked out of my room first day of being on campus freshman year (left key in room)…you have to go to the Residential Service Desk / RSD (that’s where you pick up packages) of your residential area, ask for a temporary key, then bring it back later after you find your original key.

 How do I not lose these things?